MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMOperatingSystemImage.md

 ```

 ### -Path
-Specifies the network path to the operating system image source .wim file.
+Specifies the network path to the OS image source .wim file.

 ```yaml
 Type: String